SercoSPA/DESP-UserWorkflowService-Templates/README.md

 * [How to access LUMI's Extremes Digital Twin data using earthkit and the Polytope API](./polytope/polytope-earthkit.ipynb): this example supports the user to retrieve Weather Extremes DT data from Polytope and visualize it.
 * [How to discover and access data from DestinE Platform](./EDEN/EDEN-example.ipynb): this example supports the user in discover and access DestinE data through EDEN Service.
 * [DestinE Data Streaming](./DestineStreamer/era5.ipynb): this example supports the user in the discovery of DestinE data streams through the DestinE Streamer Service.
+* [Drought Assessment using Insula](./Insula/Drought_assessment.ipynb): this example demonstrates how to use Insula Code on DestinE through the "Standard Evapotranspiration (preview)" service outputs.

 #### ⚠️ Warning: Authorized Access Only
 The usage of Insula Code Lab and these example notebooks is reserved only to authorized DestinE user groups.<br>